withspectrum/slate-markdown/README.md

 # `slate-markdown`

-Add live markdown preview support to your Slate editor.
+Add a live markdown preview to your Slate editor.

 ## Installation